Lessons from the Wildfires - The dance of Fire and Earth

 How can we build our foundations strong and sturdy, so that they can withstand the inevitable storms of emotion?

-How can we allow more emotion to flow through our bodies, allow anger and joy and ecstasy and grief to all dance together inside the sacred container of the body without needing to immediately discharge onto someone or something else?
+How can we allow more emotion to flow through our bodies and our communities, allow anger and joy and ecstasy and grief to all dance together inside a sacred container without needing to immediately discharge onto someone or something else?

 How can we grow the capacity of the archetypal Mother, the great nurturer, the wise, strong, tender, devotedly loving, steady, and strongly boundaried Earth Mother within ourselves and our culture?